 Fortunately, we are far from the times when our color choices were limited to a small batch of natural pigments.
 Our options are no longer whatever colors minerals, animals, and plants had to offer.
 With such an overwhelming amount of color options, selecting a palette for a design project has become excruciating, to say the least.
 The Colourlovers community has indexed nearly 8 million user-named colors, while there are over 16 million possible hexadecimal color combinations.

 While there are endless color choices, it's recommended that when designing, it's best to stick to three or four colors.
-This will inform create the color palette you work with.
+This will create the color palette you work with.

 When looking for inspiration for a color combination, Callie Hegstrom, the talented designer behind Make Media, suggests taking photos of beautiful colors: “I snap photos of gorgeous color schemes (like flowers, or sunsets), and later sample those colors directly in Photoshop or Illustrator.
 It’s also a great way to match text or graphics with any photo you’re working with to make sure your work is cohesive.”